Miami (FL) vs. Virginia NCAA Football Odds, Plays and Insights | September 30, 2021

 Over/Under Insights

-- Miami (FL) and its opponents have scored at least 62 points or more just once this season.
+- Miami (FL) and its opponents have combined for 62 points or more just one time this year.

-- Virginia's games have gone over 62 points in just one opportunity this season.
+- Virginia has combined with its opponents to score more than 62 points in one game this season.

-- Thursday's total is 4.3 points lower than the two team's combined 66.3 points per game average.
+- Thursday's over/under is 4.3 points lower than the two team's combined 66.3 points per game average.

 - The 53.8 combined points per game that these two squads have allowed this season are 8.2 fewer than the 62 total in this contest.

-- The average total in Hurricanes games this season is 57.4, 4.6 points fewer than Thursday's total of 62 .
+- Hurricanes games have an average total of 57.4 points this season, 4.6 fewer than Thursday's over/under.

-- The 62-point total for this game is 2.2 points below the 64.2 points per game average total in Cavaliers games this season.
+- In 2021, games involving the Cavaliers have averaged a total of 64.2 points, 2.2 more than the set total in this contest.

 Miami (FL) Stats and Trends

-- Miami (FL) has covered the spread on one occasion this season.
+- Miami (FL) has one win against the spread in four games this season.

-- This season, the Hurricanes have just one against the spread win in three games as a favorite of 3.5 points or more.
+- This season, the Hurricanes have just one ATS win in three games as a favorite of 3.5 points or more.

 - Miami (FL)'s games this year have gone over the total in one out of four opportunities (25%).